borgbackup/borg/docs/internals/data-structures.rst

   - size
   - encrypted/compressed size

 The chunks cache is a HashIndex_.
+Due to some restrictions of HashIndex, the reference count of each given chunk is limited to a constant, MAX_VALUE (introduced below in HashIndex_), approximately 2**32.
+If a reference count hits MAX_VALUE, decrementing it yields MAX_VALUE again, i.e. the reference count is pinned to MAX_VALUE.

 .. _cache-memory-usage: